jessiepyt/homework4/README.md

                 <script>
                     $(function() {
                         $('#add').click(function() {
-                            // Note 1: map() method lets you execute a function on all matched elements
                             $('.bar-block').map(function() {
-                                // Note 2: $(this) refers to the current match element
-                                // Note 3: Deal with string/ number conversion
                                 $(this).text($(this).text() * 1 + 5);
-                                // Note 4: Deal with the "px" unit in CSS property value var height_px = $(this).css('height');
+                                var height_px = $(this).css('height');
                                 var height = height_px.substr(0, height_px.length - 2);
                                 $(this).css('height', (height * 1 + 5) + 'px');